zheminggu/Dot-and-Box-Chess/README.md

 # Dot-and-Box-Chess
-This is the Dot and Box Chess I've created with C++
+Zheming Gu
+##Directory structure

-The Project1 is the Engine of Chess
+The Project1 is the Engine of Chess, the C++ code sameple places in this project

 The UI is used to load the Engine to begin a play

+##Descirption

+Project is the Dot and Boxes AI project created with Visual studio

+##Written Date
+07/2017